ahabyss/ahabyss.github.io/7parser.md

  </div>
  <p>
   <div class="manual-content">
-    TCR is fundamentally two projects intertwined.
-Without the episode archives that the TCR parsing tool creates the extension could not function.
+    TCR is fundamentally two projects.
+Without the episode archives created by the TCR parsing tool the extension could not function.
     A majority of message processing is performed at this stage and baked into the archives.
 This minimizes the processing that the javascript extension must perform, which is important because it must process and output hundreds of chat messages a minute.